Introduction: The Evolving Chain-of-thought

 the future>

-A low-level principle example:
+A low-level learned principle example:

 1. The system should be designed to understand the context of the question better.
-In this case, it should

-have recognized that the question was asking for the duration of existence of the European Coal and Steel
+duration of existence of the European Coal and Steel Community before it

-Community before it transitioned into the European Economic Community.
+transitioned into the European Economic Community.
 Understanding the specific

 context and requirements of a question is crucial for generating accurate answers